 You still may get some creative inspiration based on what comes up.
 Remember what your looking for and try not to get distracted by clicking on links that are unrelated to creative family portraits.

 Consider trying a family pose that shows the special relationship between parents and their children.
 Simple backgrounds may not be as exciting as a spectacular sunset, but your portrait may become more centered on the bond between family members and not the background.

 Theme-based family portraits were very popular a few decades ago.
 Now they may become popular again and be a good option to try.
-Use this with families that have a willingness to get creative with something different.
-My wife and I did this with our kids when they were young.
+Write up a list of potential themes you can follow with your family portrait.

 She and I dressed as soccer coaches.
 Our three children dressed in their soccer team uniforms.